Meandros de Montebello, Chiapas

 Family friendly… or bonus dirt adventures!

 Bikepacking with your family?
 With a short shuttle bus from Comitán to El Triumfo, this route would also make a fantastic family ride, as there are camping spots, or cabañas, every 20km or so – a perfect range for little legs, with lots of off-the-bike activities along the way.
-Alternatively, if you’re looking a little extra adventure, consider linking the Grutas de Arcoton to San Antonio Buenavista, via Tres Pinos – see POI on the map – via dirt and quiet backroads.
+Alternatively, if you’re looking for a little extra adventure, consider linking the Grutas de Arcoton to San Antonio Buenavista, via Tres Pinos – see POI on the map – via dirt and quiet backroads.
 This will add some extra miles to the loop, too.

 With many thanks to Emma Bucke for her watercolour of the ‘Cinco Lagos – one of the collection of lakes along the way – used in the route badge artwork.